GrinonBarrett/Taksidos/Placeholder Class.md

 ### Wardenry
 You gain training with two weapons of your choice and learn two languages of your choice.

+### 2) Dash
+Once per encounter, you may perform a move as an action.

 ### 2) Unconventional Study
 You have extensive study of a number of creatures which are loosely related.
 You can exploit this knowledge in ways that others can't.
 Choose a zoology skill.
 You gain the selected skill and the associated Unconventional Study features associated with that skill (at the end of this class entry).
 If you already possess the selected zoology skill, you gain training in a weapon of your choice instead.

+### 3) Bravery
+Anytime you make a save against a fear effect, you may roll a d6 and add the result to your total.

 ### 3) Studied Foe
 Anytime you Aim or inflict a critical hit against a creature whose creature type is of one you possess the appropriate Zoology skill for, you know how many hitpoints it has remaining so long as they are not greater than your level.

-### 3) Bravery
-Anytime you make a save against a fear effect, you may roll a d6 and add the result to your total.

-### 3) Dash
-Once per encounter, you may perform a move as an action.

 ### 4) Impressive Blow
 When you perform an attack against a foe with a single attack which you have aimed against, you gain a bonus equal to your heroism for the purpose of determinng if it is a critical hit.